rlberry-py/rlberry/README.md

 }
 ```

-## Development notes

-The modules listed below are experimental at the moment, that is, they are not thoroughly tested and are susceptible to evolve.

-* `None`: currently, nothing is experimental here

 ## About us
 This project was initiated and is actively maintained by [INRIA SCOOL team](https://team.inria.fr/scool/).
 More information [here](https://rlberry-py.github.io/rlberry/stable/about.html).